How to Increase Awareness and Generate Leads with Local SEO

 Local link-building opportunities abound – as long as you know how to find local sites.
 Here are some of the most obvious ways to build links locally:

 1. Use Social Media – Twitter, Facebook, and LinkedIn communities will help you network and find likeminded people that would be willing to link to your site

 2. Associations and Organization – are you a member of the Chamber of Commerce?
 Better Business Bureau?
 Local organizations like these will link back to your site and help search engines trust you as a local authority site.
 Don’t stop there – can you think of other local groups you are affiliated with?
 Credentialed by?

 3. Query Local Blogs and Websites – you might live in an area populated by great local sites and blogs that you can tap into.
-Links from these sites establishes that local trust that the search engines look for so comment with links, offer to guest post or request a link for a valuable “local resource”.
+Links from these sites establish that local trust that the search engines look for so comment with links, offer to guest post, or request a link for a valuable “local resource”.
 To find sites like this simply search for: